jyothiv-codes/Haskell/README.md

-This repo tracks what I learn in Haskell regularly.
+This repo tracks what I learn in Haskell regularly. from learnyouahaskell.com